dfjacobs/twilio-refit/README.md

 ### Changes

+Version 4.1 has been updated to Refit 6.3.2.
+It also removes the obsolete [Twilio Fax API](https://support.twilio.com/hc/en-us/articles/223136667-Fax-Support-on-Twilio).

 Version 4 of the project is built on Refit 6.
 Since Refit 6 defaults to using the [System.Text.Json](https://docs.microsoft.com/en-us/dotnet/standard/serialization/system-text-json-overview)
 JSON serializer introduced in .Net Core 3.1, I decided to migrate the project to the same serializer.
 This required a change to the API interfaces.
 The [Newtonsoft.Json.Linq.JObject](https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_Linq_JObject.htm) class has been replaced with the